tkhduracell/lua_prismatik_remote/README.md

 # Prismatik Profiles Remote
 Simple remote to control the Prismatik Profiles over TCP.
-I built this to annoy my coworkers as much as possible.
+Mainly built to annoy coworkers as much as possible.

 ## Features
 * Get and select light profile for Prismatik